openstack/python-novaclient/doc/source/index.rst

      deprecated command is used.
    - That warning message should include a rough timeline for when the command will be removed and what should be used instead, if anything.
+   - The description in the help text for the deprecated command should mark that it is deprecated.
-   - The commit message on the change should include a DocImpact tag so it gets in the release notes.
+   - The change should include a release note with the ``deprecations`` section filled out.
    - The deprecation cycle is typically the first client release *after* the next *full* Nova server release so that there is at least six months of deprecation.